467: No Such Thing As Free Laundry

 The thing is, though,

-I would pay 50p not to see a pronounced director.
+I would pay 50p not to see your pronouns director.
+That is a fair point.

 He was blasted up through the ground.